msmolka/ZNetCS.AspNetCore.Compression/README.md

 ```

 # ASP CORE 2.0
 The previous version 1.0.4 is not compatible with Core 2.0.
-There are breaking chnages in that relase.
+There are breaking changes in that relase.
 So this is only compilation and code fixes to make project compatible again.

 ## Usage